 Whether it’s your first job or the latest of many, you’re likely to send out many resumes and go through numerous interviews before getting a job.
 A typical job search can take several weeks or even months to finish successfully.

 There are four main strategies that go into a successful job search.
-The staff at the Career & Professional Development can help you with each strategy!
+The Career and Professional Development staff can help you with each strategy!

 All employers are seeking candidates with related experience and skills they need!
-Get experience through work study jobs, summer jobs, volunteering, class projects, practicums, and internships.
-Build your skill set, applicable to your career fields of interest!
+Get experience through work-study, summer jobs, volunteering, class projects, practicums and internships.
+Build your skillset, applicable to your career fields of interest!
+Learn more at Handshake.

 Talking up your internship or job search is so important!
 Make contact with people in fields of interest—former supervisors, professionals where you would love to work, and alumni in career fields of interest.
 Tell them who you are, what you’ve been doing so far, and what you hope to pursue.
 Ask for advice, leads, guidance!